 I have done this with a large match-box as my nearby subject.
 Only the iPhone’s optics were used to create the effect.
 Portrait mode or a third-party app was not used to produce artificial background blur.

 In the left-hand image, I focused on the match-box.
 You can see the tabletop in front and everything behind the matchbox is blurred.
-So we have a shallow depth of field.
+So, we have a shallow depth of field.
 In the right-hand side image, I focused on the curtains.
 Everything from the far edge of the tabletop to the back wall is in focus.
-So we have a deep depth of field

 What’s the iPhone depth of field problem?

-To blur your background with a DSLR one thing you could do is open up your aperture.
+To blur your background with a DSLR one thing you could do is open your aperture some more.
 That is something you can’t do on your iPhone.
 But if you are a stills photographer Apple has provided a neat way to simulate that shallow depth of field effect.
 It’s called portrait mode.

 Portrait Mode on iPhone

-If you have an iPhone with dual lenses ( iPhone 7 Plus, iPhone 8 Plus, and iPhone X, etc.) you will have Portrait Mode to play with.
-You will be able to to get your iPhone to create a blurred background.
+If you have an iPhone with dual lenses (iPhone 7 Plus, iPhone 8 Plus, and iPhone X, etc.) you will have Portrait Mode to play with.
+You will be able to get your iPhone to create a blurred background.

 The effect isn’t created the same way a DSLR/Mirrorless camera does the trick, i.e. through the physics of optics.
 The Portrait Mode depth of field is a computational trick.
 The iPhone uses the depth information in the image from the two lenses and some number crunching by the phone’s processor.
 Put those two things together and you can simulate depth of field.